cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 * Provide a stateful root app hash for height h resulting from applying a batch of key-value set/deletes to height h-1.
 * Fulfill (though not necessarily provide) historical proofs for all heights < h.
 * Provide an API for snapshot create/restore to fulfill state sync requests.

 An SC implementation may choose not to provide historical proofs past height h - n (n can be 0) due to the time and space constraints, but since store v2 defines an API for historical proofs there should be at least one configuration of a given SC backend which supports this.

-Pruning (managing state bloat) is not considered a feature of store v2 or SC in the abstract, although it is probably required for an SC implementation to operate at scale.

 #### State Storage (SS)